College Cures Logo

 We can say chivalry is dead, but for a lot of men, it’s not!
 For some men it’s embarrassing to let a woman pay–as misogynistic or innocent as it may be.

 If it’s REALLY important to the guy, then let him pay.
-You can always balance things out by inviting him over for dinner at your place or buying tickets to a movie/concert/sporting event.
+You can always balance things out by inviting him over for dinner at your place or buying concerts tickets or tickets to a movie/sporting event.

 If it’s important to you to pay for meals, then talk to the guy.
 If it’s a big source of friction, maybe it’s not meant to be!